gardner-lab/syllable-detector-learn/README.md

 #### Installation:

 Make a local clone of this repository, with something like `git clone https://github.com/gardner-lab/syllable-detector-learn`.
-You probably want to put the directory in your MATLAB path.
+You probably want to put the resulting directory in your MATLAB path.

 Install the following third-party packages from the MATLAB File Exchange, and make sure they're in your MATLAB path:
 * [_Significant Figures_ by Teck Por Lam.
 File ID #10669](https://www.mathworks.com/matlabcentral/fileexchange/10669-significant-figures)